DDrew73/491h/labs/lab1/lab1.md

 >         lab3.py
 >         -....
 ```
 and will be helpful when you want to refer back to old code!
-I suggest that you *write down the answers to questions which I have underlined in the Lab writeups in a text file.* They will be used in your lab quizzes.
+I suggest that you *write down the answers to questions which I have underlined in the Lab writeups in a text file, or in a notebook.* They will be used in your lab quizzes.

+2. Whenever you finish a lab, copy the code to your new folder (from the CIRCUITPY drive).
+Practice doing that now with your Lab 1 code.

 ## Helpful Additional References
 - [The Official Arduino Nano ESP32 "Cheat Sheet"](https://docs.arduino.cc/tutorials/nano-esp32/cheat-sheet/)